parkchamchi/parkchamchi.github.io/_posts/2023-09-20-glossysnake-a-justification.md

 - If I remember correctly, one corpus was [*Epitome Historiæ Scaræ*](https://books.google.co.kr/books?id=D5NQAAAAYAAJ&printsec=frontcover&hl=ko&source=gbs_ge_summary_r&cad=0#v=onepage&q&f=false).
 Also the website had a dedicated page for the Interlinear translation, but I can't find the said page right now.
 If you wish to learn Latin I'll say that this app is worth $10 a month.

 This method taught me that learning language can be more than going through boring grammar exercies or paying Duiolingo, Inc. for not much effective outcomes.
 After all, especially as with dead languages, the goal is *to read*.
 But to advance was hindered, by the limited corpora: including the paywalled texts.
 So as usual this became my new problem-solving project.
-The subobject is to read [*Die Leiden des jungen Werther* (1774)](https://www.projekt-gutenberg.org/goethe/werther/werther.html), whose copy I bought and gave up after reading a page.
+The subobject was to read [*Die Leiden des jungen Werther* (1774)](https://www.projekt-gutenberg.org/goethe/werther/werther.html), whose copy I bought and gave up after reading a page.

-- To read the first German I'd recommand Kaufmann's bilingual edition of *Faust*.
+- To read the first German I'd recommend Kaufmann's bilingual edition of *Faust*.

 ### The LLM.